Fishers

 Threats Facing Fishers

 Fishers were forced out of southern New England by the 19th century.
 This was primarily because, during the 1700s and 1800s, loggers and farmers cleared most of the forests in the northeast and unregulated trapping was rampant.
-However, in the late 1800s, people began abandoning their farms for other prospects.
+However, in the late 1800s, people began abandoning their farms for other prospects amid the industrial revolution.
 Over the next several decades, the forests gradually returned to the landscape and the Fishers followed.

 Today, Fisher habitats are under threat again by climate change.
-Without healthy, un-fragmented forests, Massachusetts Fisher populations could decrease again.
-Other threats to Fishers are mammalian-contracted diseases, such as rabies.
+Without healthy, un-fragmented forests, their populations could decrease again.
+Other threats include mammalian-contracted diseases, such as rabies.